scripting-drafts/wgetlinks/README.md

 # wgetlinks
 Fetch download links and filenames from URLs and wget them.

 This file lacks the Wget function.
-Meanwhile you can test it to print the list of URLs and filenames.
+Meanwhile you can print a list of URLs and filenames.
 Write your URL regex to the filename finder located at regex.findall().

 Dependencies;
 - Python